Why Your Corporate Communication Is Getting Ignored. How to Avoid Content Purgatory.

 Escape the echo chamber by listening to a wide range of voices.

 Engage with people from different backgrounds, cultures, and belief systems.
-For example, If I were to run my Red Apples Marketing today as a global campaign I could ask people on a multinational platform how well "Rotten Apples in a Barrel" would translate in other cultures and then adapt my message to the local language
+For example, if I were to run my Red Apples Marketing today as a global campaign, I could ask people on a multinational platform how well "Rotten Apples in a Barrel" would translate in other cultures and then adapt my message to the local language

 You want to understand your customer's behaviour and reduce the likelihood of assuming that one's own cultural norms are universally applicable.